-Research Methods in Public Administration and Public Management, Second Edition, represents a comprehensive guide to undertaking and using research in public management and administration.
-It is succinct but covers a wide variety of research strategies including action research, experiments, case studies, desk research, systematic literature reviews and more.
+The second edition of Research Methods in Public Administration and Public Management represents a comprehensive guide to undertaking and using research in Public Management and Administration.
+It is succinct but covers a wide variety of research strategies, including action research, experiments, case studies, desk research, systematic literature reviews and more.
 It pays attention to issues of design, sampling, research ethics and data management.
 This textbook does explain the role of theory, but also offers many international examples and practical exercises.
-It takes us through the journey of research, starting with the problem definition, choice of theory, research design options and tools to achieve impactful research.
+It takes the reader through the journey of research, starting with the problem definition, choice of theory, research design options and tools to achieve impactful research.

 New and revised material includes, but is not limited to: